 Today that anxiety seems faded, almost quaint.
 Many have transitioned to fully or partially remote roles that use laptops and collaboration software to replace the physical office.
 There’s a massive industry dedicated to creating work apps, and most of us would be hard-pressed to use a fax machine.
 But a new generation of tech-savvy workers is poised to once again reinvent the digital workplace: low-code natives.

-Earlier this month, a company called Roblox went public via direct listing on the New York Stock Exchange.
-Shares almost immediately jumped to $69.50 by the end of the day, valuing the company at $45.3 billion.
+When Roblox went public in 2021, shares almost immediately jumped to $69.50, valuing the company at $45.3 billion.
 For comparison, those same shares were valued at $45 in a private funding round that took place in January.

 The stark increase isn’t all that surprising, given that Roblox had 37.1 million daily active users at the end 2020, with the DAU spending 2.6 hours per day on the platform.
 The bulk of these users (67%) are under the age of 17 and have years before they enter the workforce.
 What will they be doing in the meantime?
 Building games in the low-code world of Roblox.